Restricted Access Dissertation

 Adult Education, Interdisciplinary Teaching, Physical Education, Social Justice

 Kriel, Helena, "Trauma Center Trauma Sensitive Yoga and Utilization of Psychotherapy" (2019).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4473.

 School of Education Student Capstone Theses and Dissertations